Azylem/PublicElements/AzyGuides/BuildALinuxMintNode/CreateALinuxMintNodeConfig.md

-# Azylem's easy home (not public) Dero node guide, using Netrunner, Linux Mint and low cost hardware with a 500GB SSD
+# Azylem's easy home (not public) Dero node guide, using Netrunner, Linux Mint and low cost hardware with a 500GB SSD.
+(I set these up in people's houses :))

 # Step 1
 1. Requires: